r-devel/rdevguide/02-getting_started.Rmd

 2. Click on the download links to download an executable installer.

-3. Select the language while installing, read the public license information, and select destination location to the start the installation.
+3. Select the language while installing, read the public license information, and select the destination location to start the installation.
 You will be prompted to select components at this stage: `User installation`, `32-bit User installation`, `64-bit User installation`, or `Custom installation`.
-The default option may be opted for the questions from this step onwards to complete the installation.
+The default option may be chosen for the questions from this step onwards to complete the installation.

 ## Building R and R packages

-### What tools you need to build R from source on Windows?
+### What tools do you need to build R from source on Windows?

 1. [RTools](https://github.com/r-windows/docs/blob/master/faq.md#what-is-rtools) is the toolchain bundle that you can use to build R base and R packages containing compiled code, on Windows.